wjakob/nanobind/docs/api_cmake.rst

           If this explanation sounds confusing, then you can ignore it.
 See the detailed description below for more information on this step.
       * - ``NO_INTEROP``
-        - Remove support for interoperability with other Python binding frameworks.
+        - Remove support for :ref:`interoperability with other Python binding frameworks <interop>`.
 If you don't need it in your environment, this offers a minor performance and code size benefit.

    :cmake:command:`nanobind_add_module` performs the following steps to produce bindings.